geochrim/Law-Mud/README.md

 ### O responded:

-"I wouldn't stress too much about it.
+I wouldn't stress too much about it.
 Learn ruby.
 Some of the code will be meta.
 Some will not.
 Truth be told - there's not a lot of call to meta-programming in newbie level stuff.
 I'll look for opportunities in LawMud just so you can play with it or cut your teeth on it.